spotify/scio/site/src/main/paradox/extras/Scio-REPL.md

 ### Running jobs asynchronously

-When using REPL and Dataflow service consider using the non-blocking @javadoc[`DataflowRunner`](org.apache.beam.runners.dataflow.DataflowRunner) for a more interactive experience.
+When using REPL and Dataflow service consider using the non-blocking @javadoc[DataflowRunner](org.apache.beam.runners.dataflow.DataflowRunner) for a more interactive experience.
 To start:

 ```
 java -jar scio-repl-0.7.0.jar \